Charles Lazarus

 Charles Philip Lazarus (October 4, 1923 – March 22, 2018) was an American entrepreneur, executive, and pioneer within the retail toy industry.
 Lazarus founded the Toys "R" Us retail chain, which evolved from a children's furniture store he originally opened in Washington, D.C. in 1948.
 He opened his first store dedicated exclusively to toys, which he named Toys "R" Us, in 1957.

 Early life and education

-Lazarus was born on October 4, 1923, to a Jewish family in Washington, D.C., where he was raised as a child.
-His parents, Frank and Phoebe Lazarus, owned and operated a bike shop.
+Lazarus was born on October 4, 1923, to a Jewish family in Washington, D.C., where he was raised.
+His parents, Frank Lazarus and Fannie Firkser, owned and operated a bike shop.
 Lazarus served as a cryptographer in the U.S. Army during World War II.